Top Sites in Lisbon: 2025 Travel Guide

 Once the royal gateway to Lisbon, this vast riverside square now feels regal yet relaxed.
 With symmetrical yellow façades and arching colonnades, it opens to the water like an invitation.

-Soverra Mood: Arrive late afternoon.
+Soverra Tip: Arrive late afternoon.
 Watch how the light dances across the stones.

 8. Lisbon Cathedral (Sé de Lisboa)